maveniverse/mima/README.md

 ## Extensions

 * mmr -- adds ability to get Maven models (effective and raw).
 Use of this extension raises Maven requirement to 3.8.5+!
+* mhc4 -- is a factory for ASF HttpClient 4.x (creates instances w/ Maven config applied)

 ## Requirements